numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 For instance, we display in Figure :ref:`fig:ecdf`, the ECDF of the running times of the pure random search algorithm on the set of problems formed by the parametrized sphere function (first function of the single-objective testsuit) with 51 relative targets uniform on a log-scale between :math:`10^2` and :math:`10^{-8}` and :math:`K=10^3`.
 We can read on this plot that 20 percent of the problems were solved in (about) less than :math:`10^3` function evaluations.

 Note that we consider **runtimes of the restart algorithm**, that is, if one instance of the parametrized family of function is not solved but at least another one is solved, we use a simulated-restart (see above) to build a runtime approximating the runtime of the restart algorithm.
 Hence only when no instance is solved, we consider that the runtime is infinite.
-To generate :math:`K` runtimes from the typically 10 or 15 instances, we either use simulated run-length (or restarts) or we duplicate runtimes.
+To generate :math:`K` runtimes from the typically 10 or 15 instances, we either use simulated run-length (or restarts) or we duplicate runtimes [#]_.

+.. [#] Remark that here (again) we consider that the runtimes of the same
+		(parametrized) function for different instances on the same relative targets are repetitions.